xuweiwu/RoboND-Rover-Project/writeup.md

 * To enhence the map fidelity, `Rover.worldmap` will only be updated if the roll and pitch angles are smaller than 0.5 degree (line 157), since the performed coordinate transformation is only valid for 2D situations and dosen't take the roll and pitch angles into account.

 * The rover-centric polar coordinates of the navigable terrain pixels `(Rover.nav_dists, Rover.nav_angles)` and rock sample pixels `(Rover.rock_dists, Rover.rock_angles)` are calculated by using the function `to_polar_coords()` (line 164 to 165).
-These additional variables are to be utilized in `decision_step()` to steer the rover.
+These additional variables are to be utilized in `decision_step()` to set the steering angle and the throttle/brake of the rover.

 Modifications in `decision_step()`:
 * The rover has two basic driving modes: `forward` mode (line 16 to 95) and `stop` mode (line 98 to 121).
 The conversion between the modes are determined by the extent of the navigable terrain.
 Two thresholds, `Rover.go_forward` and `Rover.go_forward`, are set for the mode conversion.
 The part of `stop` mode uses the example codes and is not modified.

 * line 18 to 57: if the navigable terrain is sufficient (`len(Rover.nav_angles) >= Rover.stop_forward`) and no rock sampels are detected (`np.size(Rover.rock_angles) == 0`), the rover will keep going forward with its velocity limited to a preset maximum value.
 The steering angel is set to the average angle of the navigable terrain polar coordinates.
 If the rover got stuck, i.e. its verlocity is close to zero but the throttle was already set to the maximum value, then the throttle is set to zero to allow a 4-wheel turning (line 21 to 29).
-If the rover runs into a loop, then use the maximum/minimum angle to steer the rover, instead of using the average angle (line 33 to 43 and line 49 to 56).
+If the rover ran into a loop, then the maximum/minimum angle will be used to steer the rover, instead of using the average angle (line 33 to 43 and line 49 to 56).

 * line 59 to 87: if during the `forward` mode any pixels of rock samples are detected (`np.size(Rover.rock_dists) > 0`), then the rover will be turned towards the position of the nearest sample.
 As the rover approaches the sample, its velocity is limited to a certain range to prevent passing through the sample (line 69 to 76).
 When the rover is close enough, it will stop to pick the sample up.
-If the nearest sample pixel is out of the navigable terrain, the rover will drive into the navigable area at first (line 80 to 87).
+If the nearest sample pixel is located outside of the navigable terrain, the rover will be steered into the navigable area at first (line 80 to 87).

 #### 2. Launching in autonomous mode your rover can navigate and map autonomously.
 Explain your results and how you might improve them in your writeup.